 No. Item Footnote 1 Financial provided to others.
 None 2 Endorsements/guarantees provided to others.
-Table 1 3 Marketable securities held (not including subsidiaries, Table 2 assonates and joint ventures).
-4 Individual securities acquired or disposed of with accumulated None amount exceeding \$300 million or 20 percent of capital stock.
-5 Acquisition of individual real estate properties at costs of at Table 3 least NTD 300 million or 20 percent of capital stock.
-6 Disposable of individual real estate properties at costs of at None least NTD 300 million or 20 percent of capital stock.
-7 Total purchases from or sales to related parties of at least NTD Table 4 100 million or 20 percent of capital stock.
-8 Receivables due from related parties amounting to at least Table 5 NTD 100 million or 20 percent of capital stock.
-9 Derivatives instruments transactions.
-None 10 Significant interCompany transactions between consolidated Table 6 entities.
+Table 1 3 Marketable securities held (not including subsidiaries, associates and joint ventures).
+Table 2 4 Individual securities acquired or disposed of with accumulated amount exceeding \$300 million or 20 percent of paid-in capital.
+None 5 Acquisition of individual real estate properties at costs of at least NTD 300 million or 20 percent of paid-in capital.
+Table 3 6 Disposable of individual real estate properties at costs of at least NTD 300 million or 20 percent of paid-in capital.
+7 Total purchases from or sales to related parties of at least NTD 100 million or 20 percent of paid-in capital.
+Table 4 8 Receivables from related parties amounting to at least NTD 100 million or 20 percent of paid-in capital.
+Table 5 9 Derivatives instruments transactions.
+None 10 Significant intercompany transactions between consolidated entities.
+Table 6

-- (2) Information on investees: Please refer to Table 7 for more details. - (3) Information on investments in mainland China: No such circumstances. - (4) Information on major shareholders: Please refer to Table 8 for more details.
+(2) Information on investees: Please refer to Table 7 for more details.

+(3) Information on investments in mainland China: No such circumstances.

+(4) Information on major shareholders: Please refer to Table 8 for more details.